The Paraorchestra & Friends

 The Orchestra at Colston Hall, Bournemouth Symphony Orchestra have been performing at Colston Hall for over 60 years.
 Providing the backbone of our International Classical Season, the orchestra have a national and international reputation for high quality performances and recordings.
 Through BSO Participate, the orchestra works with the Hall to engage young people across Bristol in orchestral music.

 Bristol New Music

-The New Music Festival is a joint partnership between Colston Hall, St Georges, Arnolfini and Spike Island to present a weekend of contemporary and improvised music as well as related visual arts projects.
-With a focus on music composed in the 21st Century the festival will not only provide a platform for new work but also the opportunity to develop audiences across the venues.
+Bristol New Music is a partnership between Colston Hall, St Georges Bristol, Arnolfini and Spike Island which presents a festival of contemporary and improvised music as well as related visual arts projects.
+With a focus on music composed in the 21st Century the festival not only provides a platform for new work but also the opportunity to develop audiences across the venues.